msaadah/Data-Analysis-Notebook/README.md

-      .dtypes() : datatype (category, float64, string, object) .nunique() : number of non-unique values in series .plot() : plot of all data values in dataframe
+      .dtypes() : datatype (category, float64, string, object) .nunique() : number of non-unique values in series .plot() : plot of all data values in dataframe .value_counts() : lists out all of the categories and how many values are in each

 ## 3. Cleaning data into readable format